Know-How to Recover Deleted Database in SQL Server Without Backup Efficiently

 At times, the user may perform operations like UPDATE or DELETE in SQL Server Database without properly applying the WHERE condition.
 It is a very common reason which leads to loss of data.
 SQL Server is a highly popular database among the businesses and corporate sectors, so the data loss problem is magnified more.
 So users must be aware of the solutions to how to recover deleted database in SQL Server without backup.

 To get back deleted data in SQL Server, users generally opt for the free manual methods by using LSN.
 Deleted rows can be restored by LSNs (Log Sequence Numbers), only if the time of data deletion is known.
-LSN is a unique identifier that is given with every record of the SQL Server Transaction Log.
+LSN is a unique identifier that comes with every record of the SQL Server Transaction Log.

 Related Blog: How to Fix SQL Server Error 5120 Attach Database